Course Catalog 2024-2025

 LSS 110 Interpreting New England Landscape (1 Credit)

 Spend one week of your J-term at the Smith College Ada &Archibald MacLeish Field Station in Whately, Mass.
 This course will encourage students to experience the natural cultural history of the New England landscape and to develop educational activities that explore ways of sharing the significance of MacLeish (and the broader New England landscape) with a variety of audience types.
 The week concludes with a visit by local 6th graders eager to learn from you!
 This course is ideal for anyone interested in learning more about the ecology of New England and its history and those with interests in environmental and experiential education.
+S/U only.
 Enrollment limited to 10.

 Fall, Spring, Variable